MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-define-ext-text.md

 ---
-title: Add Extra Lines to Define Extended Item Descriptions | Microsoft Docs
+title: Add Extra Lines to Define Extended Descriptions
-description: You can add extra lines to extend the standard text that describes an item.
+description: You can add extra lines to extend the standard text that describes an item, a G/L account, and other data.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 04/01/2020
+ms.date: 07/08/2020
 ms.author: sgroespe
-ms.openlocfilehash: 7a8e1d8836f2b554c9af1e69df6359795395e98c
+ms.openlocfilehash: 0b611a4f2bcabec7cda408790ab659c6cf3f8e97
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: 8b2f02dd5189c46ecff33c07223ed62b36842d34
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 07/08/2020
-ms.locfileid: "3193483"
+ms.locfileid: "3542583"
 ---
-# <a name="add-extended-item-text"></a>Add Extended Item Text
+# <a name="add-extended-text"></a>Add Extended Text

-You can extend a standard text for items by adding extra lines, and you can set up conditions for use of the extra lines.
-You do this from item cards.
+You can extend the description for items, stock-keeping units, general ledger accounts, and resources by adding extra lines as extended text.
+You can also set up conditions for use of the extra lines.

+The following section describes how to add extended text to a description of an item.
+But the same steps apply to stock-keeping units, general ledger accounts, and resources.

-## <a name="to-define-extended-text-for-an-item-description"></a>To define extended text for an item description
+## <a name="to-define-extended-text-for-an-description"></a>To define extended text for an description

 1. Open the card for an item that you want to add extended text to, and then choose the **Extended Text** action.
 2. Fill in the **Code** and **Description** fields.
 3. Choose the **New**.